 Our Board may establish the authorized number of directors from time to time by resolution.
-Our Board currently consists of five (5) authorized members, however, at the conclusion of the Annual Meeting, our Board will consist of four (4) authorized members.
-During the year ended December 31, 2023, our Board met six times.
-All of our Board members attended at least 75% of the aggregate of all Board meetings and all meetings of the Board committees upon which they served while they were on the Board during fiscal 2023.
-Our Board does not have a policy regarding Board members' attendance at meetings of our stockholders and 5 members of our Board attended our prior year's annual meeting of stockholders.
+Our Board currently consists of four (4) authorized members.
+During the year ended December 31, 2024, our Board met seven times.
+All of our Board members attended at least 75% of the aggregate of all Board meetings and all meetings of the Board committees upon which they served while they were on the Board during fiscal 2024.
+Our Board does not have a policy regarding Board members' attendance at meetings of our stockholders and four members of our Board attended our prior year's annual meeting of stockholders.

 Generally, under the listing requirements and rules of the Nasdaq Stock Market, independent directors must comprise a majority of a listed company's board of directors.
 Our Board has undertaken a review of its composition, the composition of its committees and the independence of each director.
-Our Board has determined that, other than Mr. Cotton, by virtue of his executive officer position, and Mr. Yi, by virtue of his affiliation with Yulho Co., Ltd., none of our current directors or director nominees has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each is "independent" as that term is defined under the applicable rules and regulations of the SEC and the listing requirements and rules of the Nasdaq Stock Market.
-In making this determination, our Board considered the current and prior relationships that each nonemployee director nominee has with our Company and all other facts and circumstances our Board deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each nonemployee director nominee.
-Accordingly, a majority of our directors are independent, as required under applicable Nasdaq Stock Market rules, as of the date of this Proxy Statement.
+Our Board has determined that, other than Mr. Cotton, by virtue of his executive officer position, and Mr. Gangloff, by virtue of his affiliation with our secured lender, Summit Investment Services, LLC, none of our current directors or director nominees has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each is "independent" as that term is defined under the applicable rules and regulations of the SEC and the listing requirements and rules of the Nasdaq Stock Market.
+However, we expect to pay in full our secured loan to Summit Investment Services, LLC prior to the Annual Meeting, at which time our Board has determined Mr. Gangloff will also be deemed to be independent.
+In making these determinations, our Board considered the current and prior relationships that each nonemployee director nominee has with our Company and all other facts and circumstances our Board deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each nonemployee director nominee.
+Accordingly, we believe that at the time of the Annual Meeting, a majority of our directors will be independent, as required under applicable Nasdaq Stock Market rules.